 Cast: John Hargreaves, Jeanie Drynan, Graeme Blundell, Ray Barrett, Clare Binney, Pat Bishop, Graham Kennedy, Harold Hopkins, Veronica Lang, Candy Raymond, Kit Taylor, John Grey Gorton

-Synopsis: A group of middle class Aussies hold a party to celebrate the Labor Party’s anticipated victory in the 1969 election, but as the alcohol flows and it becomes clear that Labor has lost, the mood turns ugly and spouses and friends turn on each other.
+Synopsis: A group of middle-class Aussies holds a party to celebrate the Labor Party’s anticipated victory in the 1969 election, but as the alcohol flows and it becomes clear that Labor has lost, the mood turns ugly and spouses and friends turn on each other.

 If you liked this film, try: The Club (36), The Removalists (41)